What is sustainable food?

 - Diversity ensured by the consumption of a wide variety of foods;

 - A balance between energy intake and needs;

-- A mainly vegetable diet (vegetables,fruits, whole grains, legumes) and in particular products grown in open fields, resistant and requiring less rapid and energy-intensive means of transport;
+- A mainly vegetable diet (vegetables,fruits, whole grains, legumes) and in particular products grown in open fields, resistant and requiring less rapid and energy-consuming means of transport;

-- A consumption of meat in moderate quantities, if consumed, and on the condition that all parts of the animal are eaten;
+- Consumption of meat in moderate quantities, if consumed, and provided that all parts of the animal are eaten;

-- Dairy products or their substitutes consumed in moderate quantities;
+- Dairy products or their substitutes consumed in moderate amounts;

 - Unsalted seeds and nuts;

 - Small quantities of fish and seafood from certified fisheries;